isabellareid/Capstone-3/README.md

 This is a Welch Two-Sample t-test.
 This version of the t-test is used when the two samples (red wine and white wine alcohol contents) have unequal variances or unequal sample sizes, which is more robust than the standard t-test under these conditions.

 Null Hypothesis (H₀): The mean alcohol content of red wine is equal to the mean alcohol content of white wine.

 Alternative Hypothesis (H₁): The mean alcohol content of red wine is not equal to the mean alcohol content of white wine.

-The results indicate that there is a statistically significant difference in the alcohol content between red and white wines.
+Results: There is a statistically significant difference in the alcohol content between red and white wines.
 Specifically, white wines have a slightly higher average alcohol content than red wines.
 The difference is significant, as indicated by the p-value of 0.004278, which is less than the usual significance level of 0.05.

 ## Assumption Tests